What is the Simola Hillclimb?

 Where can I buy a Hillclimb Magazine with a programme?

-Event programmes will be available at the gates for the 2025 event.
+Event programmes will be available at the ticket gates.

 Is food and drink available?